 When your oven has preheated, turn on the heat under your skillet and let it pre-heat.

-Combine the wet ingredients with the dry ingredients, whisking just until smooth.
+Combine the wet ingredients, including the melted butter, with the dry ingredients, whisking just until smooth.

-Using a little extra achiote oil, grease the skillet.
-Then pour the batter into the hot skillet, an immediately place it in the oven.
+Using a little achiote oil, grease the skillet.
+Then pour the batter into the hot skillet, and immediately place it in the oven.